Is There A Ticking Time Bomb Under The Arctic?

 That experiment was in the lab.
 But imagine these bacteria waking up, all around the Arctic, across Canada, Greenland and Russia.
 Last year, scientists started seeing signs of this happening in northern Alaska.

-"We have evidence that Alaska has changed from being a net absorber of carbon dioxide out of the atmosphere to a net exporter of the gas back to the atmosphere," says Charles Miller, a chemist at NASA's Jet Propulsion Laboratory, who measures gas emissions from Arctic permafrost.
+"We have evidence that Alaska has changed from being a net absorber of carbon dioxide out of the atmosphere to a net exporter of the gas back to the atmosphere," says Charles Miller, a chemist at NASA's Jet Propulsion Laboratory who measures gas emissions from Arctic permafrost.

 Scientists don't know yet how much carbon will get released from thawing permafrost or how fast it will happen.
 Some of the carbon — maybe a big percentage of it — will get washed into the ocean by erosion.
-Some of the carbon will also get sucked back into the ground by new trees and plants, popping up across the warming tundra.
+Some of the carbon will also get sucked back into the ground by new trees and plants popping up across the warming tundra.

 But once carbon begins to percolate up through the thawing soil, it could form a feedback loop "over which we would have zero control," Miller says.
 The gas, coming from the ground, warms the Earth, which in turn causes more gas to be released and more warming to occur.